Alamere Falls - Point Reyes

 - Migrating gray whales can be spotted around the lighthouse and Chimney Rock between January to April.
 Humpback whales migrate past Point Reyes from November to March.

 Point Reyes has a coastal climate with dry summer and cool winter.
 Only very view rain occurs from mid-April to October.
 Most of the precipitation happens from December to March.
 It’s often windy at Point Reyes, and very strong winds are common in November and December.
 Fog occurs in summer mostly from July to September.
 If it’s hot in the backcountry, the fog might stay until the afternoon.

 Where to Stay (bookmark the links)

 We recommend spending minimum two days in the Point Reyes National Seashore.
 The park has so much to offer; outstanding nature, wildlife, several hiking trails, and coastline.
-Inside the park is the HI Point Reyes Hostel.
-Next to the park in Olema is the quiet and lovely The Lodge of Point Reyes with an own restaurant.
+We'd been here already twice and still haven't seen all of its beauty.
+Situated inside the park is the HI Point Reyes Hostel.
+Next to the park in Olema is the quiet and lovely The Lodge of Point Reyes with an excellent restaurant.
 Probably the best accommodation in this area.

 Many trails lead to Alamere; these three hikes are the most common ones to get to the falls:

 Starting point Bear Valley Information Center; the hike is 15 miles / 24 km long, and low tide is essential to walk along the Wildcat Beach to get to the falls and back.